KMery/myLittlePoemApp/README.md

         /random-poem
             This get a random poem from PoetryDB

+You can test the deploy version in: https://my-little-poem-app.herokuapp.com/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.